patters-match/gba-emu-compilation-builders/README.md

   - Can accept headered or unheadered ROMs (.smc/.sfc)
   - Can export header-stripped ROMs
   - Can prefer game titles from SuperDAT database
+- Snezziboy:
+  - Quite complex, it builds a large SNES memory map lookup table in the ```.gba``` rom data.
+Fortunately I was able to port the C source code over to Python 3, because it wouldn't compile on macOS.
+  - Dat file database is mandatory (snezzi.dat), but can use SNESAdvance SuperDAT also
+  - Can accept headered or unheadered ROMs (.smc/.sfc)
+  - Can export header-stripped ROMs
+  - Verbose mode, to mimic original snezzi.exe builder

 ## Automation